rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Compiled/Errors.md

 - [[Tranquilidade]] Spell should have either "wip" or "spell" tag
 - [[Transformação de Guerra]] Spell should have either "wip" or "spell" tag
 - [[Web]] Spell should have either "wip" or "spell" tag

+## Tag Group Hierarchy
+- [[Escuridão]] Spell has tag "ilusion" but is missing it's group tag "arcane"
+- [[Imagem Espelhada]] Spell has tag "ilusion" but is missing it's group tag "arcane"